foundry-rs/book/src/reference/cli/forge/clone.md

       --no-remappings-txt
           Do not generate the remappings.txt file.
 Instead, keep the remappings in the configuration

+      --keep-directory-structure
+          Keep the original directory structure collected from Etherscan.

+          If this flag is set, the directory structure of the cloned project will be kept as is.
+By default, the directory structure is re-orgnized to increase the readability, but may risk some compilation failures.

   -e, --etherscan-api-key <KEY>
           The Etherscan (or equivalent) API key